voipxp/testing/README.md

 import './c-service.js'
 ```

-To include all the component directories
+To include all the component directories that are expected to contain an index.js file within.

 ```
 for i in $(find . -type d | sort | grep -v '^.$'); do